Kazhnuz/awesome-gnome/README.md

 - [Haguichi](https://www.haguichi.net/) is a graphical frontend for Hamachi on Linux.
 - [Transmission Remote GNOME](https://github.com/TingPing/transmission-remote-gnome) is a remote client for the Transmission torrent daemon.

+### Documents

+- [NFO Viewer](https://github.com/otsaloma/nfoview) is a simple viewer for NFO files, beating text editors with preset font and encoding settings and clickable hyperlink support.
+- [Paperwork](https://github.com/openpaperwork/paperwork) is a personal document manager for scanned documents and PDFs.

 ### Multimedia

 - [Webmusic](https://github.com/badcel/webmusic) is an application that integrate web-based music browser to your desktop.